IST 687 INTRODUCTION TO DATA SCIENCE

 You are required to complete the onboarding before the synchronous session (virtual meeting) in Week 1.
 Our first meeting takes place at 9:00PM EST on 2021-01-13.

 Onboarding Survey: You’ll be paired with other students for lab assignments and the final project.
 Be sure to add your responses before our first meeting.

-Group Assignments: Groups for the final project and weekly pairings for lab pair programming exercises.
+Lab Pairings Assignments: Pairing for the weekly pairings for lab pair programming exercises.

 Download R Project for Statistical Computing.
 R is a free software environment for statistical computing and graphics and the language we’ll use for programming in the course.